yukornienko/mediation_analysis/README.md

 6. Some interesting findings are needed to be analyzed in more details.

-## Detailed description of results:
+## Detailed description of the results:

 *Samples selection:*